gdbooks/3DCollisions/Chapter1/closest_point_on_ray.md

 Point ClosestPoint(Ray r, Point c) {
   // t is now local, there is no need to pass it out of the function float t = 0f;
-  // Construct a line segment out of the plane
+  // Construct a line segment out of the ray
   Line ab = new Line(r.Position, r.Position + r.Normal);
   // Break ray into a (start) and b (end) components Vector a = r.Position;